Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-2.md

 ![Gigs are indicated in green](./assets/green-gigs.png){loading=lazy data-slider}
 ![All but a single green planters in Rogue's ending can be disabled (##06##?)](./assets/green-planters.png){loading=lazy data-slider}
 ![Green dump lights can be turned red by filling them.](./assets/green-dump.png){loading=lazy data-slider}

+Is there a hidden mechanic here, or just a nod?
+Who knows.
+But it's a powerful use of color either way.

 ## Up Next